waku-org/go-waku/library/README.md

   Default `20`.
 - `relay`: Enable relay protocol.
   Default `true`.
+- `relayTopics`:  Array of pubsub topics that WakuRelay will automatically subscribe to when the node starts Default `[]`
 - `minPeersToPublish`: The minimum number of peers required on a topic to allow broadcasting a message.
   Default `0`.
 - `filter`: Enable filter protocol.